Below we have listed common questions and our answers for parents interested in Waldorf and Spring Garden.

 What is the curriculum at Spring Garden?

 Primary academic concepts – reading, writing, math, history and science — are taught by the block method of studying a particular theme for a number of weeks.
 Learning is the primary goal, not testing and grades.
 Special subject integration into main lesson material is key to the holistic academic experience.
 Special subjects include: Spanish; Arts including drama, painting, drawing, modeling, woodworking and movement; Music including singing, learning musical notation, performances, and instruction on recorders, violin, and multiple other musical instruments; Physical education, and Handwork including knitting, felting, crochet, sewing.
+See our Curriculum Chart for Reference.

 Is reading taught late in Waldorf Schools?